 The process does take upper body strength - Most students will have time to make a 3x5ft rug to take home, yet those who want to work slower or smaller are welcome and accommodated.

 No experience necessary.

-Tools and most materials provided but if you want a specific color, or have used clothing to donate to the class, collect stretchy used clothing (including t-shirts, sweatshirts, fleeces, wool sweaters, leggings, etc in the color you desire.
+Tools and some materials provided but if you want a specific color, or have used clothing to donate to the class, collect stretchy used clothing (including t-shirts, sweatshirts, fleeces, wool sweaters (these work best), leggings, etc) in the color you desire.
 Machine wash and dry them and bring them with you!
-Each rug takes about 20 lbs of material - think of all the discarded clothing we can keep from the landfill!
+Each 3x5ft rug takes about 20 lbs of material - think of all the discarded clothing we can keep from the landfil!

 This two day class is held in the heart of The Berkshires at Shire City Sanctuary, inc. A Makerspace where creatives gather to teach and learn.

 Inquire about onsite and near-by accommodations available for out-of-town students.
 Register here: http://www.crispina.com/shop/save-the-world-with-100-recycled-potholder-rugs